jtlimson/jtlimson/README.md

 <!--

+## 📅 Yearly Goal
+📚 Read atleast 5 books a year. <br/>
+🖼️ Take 50 Good photos.  <br/>
+🕹️ Finish 5 in story worthy game. <br/>
+🆕 Learn something new.  <br/>
+🎥 Watch a classic film.
+I can share you some list. <br/>
+📓 Put things to writing. <br/>

 **jtlimson/jtlimson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: